Safety at School

 For the safety of children and staff it is essential that you always close the entrance gates and doors behind you securely.
 If you fail to do this, children may get out on to the road and be injured.
 Parents are not authorised to open the doors to other visitors, allowing access to school grounds is a staff responsibility.
 Please remember that these safeguards exist for the children’s safety.
 Please park sensibly and away from the school entrance to safeguard all children.

 The school has a policy regarding medicines in school.
 If your child requires medicine on an ongoing basis i.e. asthma inhalers, please talk to a member of staff about this.
-If your child is ill or needs to take antibiotics, please keep him/her at home until the course of treatment prescribed has been completed and he/she is well again and able to take part in all activities including outdoor play.
+If your child is ill, please keep him/her at home until the course of treatment prescribed has been completed and he/she is well again and able to take part in all activities including outdoor play.
+If your child is on antibiotics for parent must speak to the Head teacher or Deputy Head teacher.

 Remember you child must not attend school for at least 2 clear days if suffering from loose stools (diarrhoea) and for at least 24 hours if he/she has been vomiting.
 Please keep school informed.